 Now…

-Today, the American Cocker Spaniel breed is divided into three different color varieties, which are your black, your mixed color varieties and your ASCOB which stands for any SOLID color other than black.
+Today, the American Cocker Spaniel breed is divided into three different color varieties: your black, your mixed color varieties, and your ASCOB, which stands for any SOLID color other than black.
 And while no one “kind” of Cocker Spaniel is preferred, most folks seem to like the brown or red version (while we here at IndulgeYourPet tend to prefer the mixed variety).
+Now, which color do you choose?
+All three types will have the same soft, silky coat, long let ears, docked tails, and massive, expressive eyes that will steal your heart!

 Ideally…

-That even though he may be bit small, he will be ready to mix it up a “bit” and ready to jump in the fray whether that be some bushes, grass or even water, you’re Cocker Spaniel will be ready for some action!
+Your Cocker Spaniel should be no more than 16 inches tall (the smallest of the sporting Spaniels) and weigh no more than 28 pounds; you’ll need to remind yourself that even though he is pretty handsome, he was built for hunting.
+This means that even though he may be a bit small, he will be ready to mix it up a “bit” and jump in the fray, whether that be some bushes, grass, or even water; you’re Cocker Spaniel will be prepared for some action!

-At this point, we also want to point out that Cocker Spaniels coats do require quite a bit of maintenance to keep looking their best.
+We also want to point out that Cocker Spaniel’s coats require much maintenance to keep looking their best.
 For this reason, we here at IndulgeYourPet generally recommend that their owners be sure to brush their spaniels at least two or three times a week and either become proficient with “clippers” themselves or take their spaniel to a professional groomer every two or three months so that they can have their coat “professionally” trimmed and maintained.

-The Cocker Spaniel remains one of the most popular dog breeds out there.
+It shouldn’t be a huge surprise that one of the world’s most popular dog breeds is a joy to have around.
+After all, most Americans aren’t hunters and aren’t looking for the perfect little dog to help retrieve a “kill” for them!
+Yet the Cocker Spaniel remains one of the most popular dog breeds.
 And the reason for this is because these little guys are a lot of fun to own.
-They are smart, loving, incredibly loyal and great to have around children, so what’s not to love.
+They are intelligent, loving, incredibly loyal, and great to have around children, so what’s not to love?

 Plus…